Auguste Lechner: Life

-Born Auguste Neuner, Lechner studied languages at the University of Innsbruck, and in 1927 she married the managing director of the Tyrolia publishing company, Hermann Lechner.
+Born Auguste Neuner, Lechner studied languages at the University of Innsbruck.
+In 1927, she married the managing director of the Tyrolia publishing company, Hermann Lechner.
 Their son Hansjörg was born in 1930.

 During the 1930s, she published folk stories in various magazines, and after the Second World War she began to write books for teenage readers, concentrating predominantly on retelling classical and medieval legends and myths.
 Her extremely wide range of adaptations drew from Ancient Greek and Roman myths (Hercules, the Iliad, the Odyssey, the Golden Fleece and the Aeneid) as well as (King Arthur, The Song of the Nibelungs, Roland and Parzival).

 With estimated total sales of over a million, she was one of the most successful authors writing in German, and her books have been translated into Dutch, Bulgarian and Korean.
 Among the well-known artists who provided illustrations for her works were Hans Vonmetz, Maria Rehm, Josef Widmoser and Alfred Kunzenmann.